 The mitral valve is in the opening between the left atrium and the left ventricle.
 The mitral valve opens to allow blood from the left atrium to fill the left ventricle and closes as the left ventricle contracts to pump blood into the aorta.
 Prolapse means that the valve flaps bulge back into the left atrium when the left ventricle contracts.
 With prolapse, blood sometimes leaks (regurgitates) back into the atrium (see also Mitral Regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
-Genetic weakness of the mitral valve tissue (myxomatous degeneration) and heart... read more ).
+Disorders directly affecting the mitral valve and heart attack are the most... read more ).

 About 1 to 3% of people have mitral valve prolapse.
 It causes serious heart problems only if the regurgitation becomes severe, infection of the valve occurs (infective endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ), or weak tissue ruptures.

 The cause is usually excessive lengthening of the valve tissue due to a weakness in the tissue of the valve (myxomatous degeneration).
 Myxomatous degeneration is genetic.
 Other disorders that seem to increase the risk of mitral valve prolapse include rheumatic heart disease Rheumatic Fever Rheumatic fever is inflammation of the joints, heart, skin, and nervous system, resulting from a complication of untreated streptococcal infection of the throat.
-This condition is a reaction... read more , Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
-This syndrome is caused... read more , and Ehlers-Danlos syndrome Ehlers-Danlos Syndrome Ehlers-Danlos syndrome is a rare hereditary disorder of connective tissue that results in unusually flexible joints, very elastic skin, and fragile tissues.
-This syndrome is caused by a defect... read more .
+Rheumatic fever is a reaction... read more , Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
+This syndrome is caused... read more , and Ehlers-Danlos syndrome Ehlers-Danlos Syndromes Ehlers-Danlos syndromes are rare hereditary disorders of connective tissue that result in unusually flexible joints, very elastic skin, and fragile tissues.
+These syndromes are caused by a defect... read more .

 Most people with mitral valve prolapse have no symptoms.
-Others have symptoms that are difficult to explain on the basis of the mechanical problem alone.
+Others have symptoms that are difficult to explain solely on the basis of the valve's mechanical problem.
 These symptoms include chest pain, a rapid pulse, palpitations (awareness of heartbeats), migraine headaches, fatigue, and dizziness.
 In some people, blood pressure may fall below normal when they stand up (a disorder called orthostatic hypotension).

-Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more enables doctors to view the prolapse and determine the severity of regurgitation if present.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more enables doctors to view the prolapse and determine the severity of regurgitation if present.

 American Heart Association: Heart Valve Disease: Provides comprehensive information on diagnosis and treatment of diseases of the heart valves